algorandfoundation/xGov/Proposals/xgov-80.md

 By supporting this grant proposal, you will contribute to the advancement of decentralized finance by addressing the limitations of traditional AMMs and enhancing capital efficiency and risk management through the implementation of concentrated liquidity models.
 This research and development effort will foster innovation, attract liquidity providers, and improve the overall user experience in the rapidly evolving Algorand DeFi ecosystem.

 ## Team
 Scholtz - Product owner.
-Active on <a href="https://forum.algorand.org/u/scholtz/summary">Algorand forum</a>, runs a few projects in Algorand ecosystem such as the <a href="https://www.vote-coin.com">VoteCoin</a>, <a href="https://aramid.finance">Aramid Bridge</a>, <a href="https://stabilitas.finance">Stabilitas</a>, <a href="https://www.diatomix.xyz">Diatomix</a>.
+Active on <a href="https://forum.algorand.org/u/scholtz/summary">Algorand forum</a>, runs a few projects in Algorand ecosystem such as the <a href="https://www.vote-coin.com">VoteCoin</a>, <a href="https://www.a-wallet.net">A-Wallet</a>, <a href="https://aramid.finance">Aramid Bridge</a>, <a href="https://stabilitas.finance">Stabilitas</a>, <a href="https://www.asa.gol">ASA.Gold</a>.
 Has been winner in few hackathons, such as Algorand encode hack 2021, EUvsVirus, Swiss blockchain hackathon 2021, Bitcoin bankathon, Encode DAO hack, Algo HackJam, Greenhouse hack III, Mega Ace Hackathon, ...

+## Experience with Algorand
+Scholtz & Co is relay node runner.

+We provide many open source tools to help algorand communities - https://github.com/scholtz?tab=repositories&q=algorand

+<a href="https://youtube.com/@EverydayAlgonaut">Everyday Algonaut channel</a>

 ## Present Proposal
 We will build Open source concentrated liqudity AMM integrated to at least one of the Algorand's DEX aggregotors.